 - 1. A reason for the determination; - 2.
 A reference to the benefit Plan provisions on which the determination is based, and the contractual, administrative or protocol for the determination; - 3.
-Subject to privacy laws and other restrictions, if any, the identification of the claim, date of service, health care provider, claim amount (if applicable), and a statement describing denial codes with their meanings and the standards used.
+Information sufficient to identify the claim including the date of service, health care provider, claim amount (if applicable), denial codes with their meanings and the standards used.
 Diagnosis/treatment codes with their meanings and the standards used are also available upon request; - 4.
-An explanation of the Claim Administrator's external review processes (and how to initiate an external review) and a statement of your right, if any, to bring a civil action under Section 502(a) of ERISA following a final denial on external appeal; - 5.
+An explanation of the external review processes (and how to initiate an external review) and a statement of your right, if any, to bring a civil action under Section 502(a) of ERISA following a final denial on internal review and the timeframe within which such action must be filed; - 5.
 In certain situations, a statement in non-English language(s) that written notice of claim denials and certain other benefit information may be available (upon request) in such non-English language(s); - 6.
 In certain situations, a statement in non-English language(s) that indicates how to access the language services provided by the Claim Administrator; - 7.
 The right to request, free of charge, reasonable access to and copies of all documents, records and other information relevant to the claim for benefits; - 8.
 Any internal rule, guideline, protocol or other similar criterion relied on in the determination, or a statement that a copy of such rule, guideline, protocol or other similar criterion will be provided free of charge on request; - 9.
 An explanation of the scientific or clinical judgment relied on in the determination, or a statement that such explanation will be provided free of charge upon request; - 10.
 A description of the standard that was used in denying the claim and a discussion of the decision; - 11.
-Contact information for applicable office of health insurance consumer assistance or ombudsman.
+Contact information for any applicable office of health insurance consumer assistance or ombudsman.

-If the Claim Administrator's or your Employer's decision is to continue to deny or partially deny your claim or you do not receive timely decision, you may be able to request an external review of your claim by an independent third party, who will review the denial and issue a final decision.
-Your external review rights are described in the Standard External Review section below.
+If the Claim Administrator's or, if applicable, your Employer's decision is to continue to deny or partially deny your claim or you do not receive timely decision and your claim meets the External Review Criteria below, you have the right to request an external review of your claim by an independent third party, who will review the denial and issue a final decision.
+Your external review rights are described in the Standard External Review subsection below.